G. V. Narayana Rao

 G. V. Narayana Rao (born 9 Sept 1953) is a Telugu actor, producer.
 He started his acting career with 1976 film Anthuleni Katha directed by K. Balachander.
 He received Nandi Award as a best supporting actor for this film.
-He also received special jury award for Oka Oori Katha.
-He acted in nearly 40 films as a leading actor, and also produced 4 films.
+He also received special jury award for Oka Oori Katha (1977).
+He acted in nearly 40 films as a lead actor, and also produced four films including Devanthakudu (1984) and Yamudiki Mogudu (1988).

 Career

 When he was training in a film institute, Rajinikanth was his batch mate.
-He produced the films Devanthakudu, Yamudiki Mogudu.
+He produced the films Devanthakudu (1984), Yamudiki Mogudu (1988).